 Mon – Th 8 am-9pm, Fri 8am-5pm

-Students should also consider reaching out to UTK Student Organizations for community care.
+Students should also consider reaching out to UT Student Organizations for community care.
 Such organizations formed by the International and Asian-American student communities on campus include:

 - Asian American Association email@example.com